Ammonia: Fuel

-In early August 2018, scientists from Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) announced the success of developing a process to release hydrogen from ammonia and harvest that at ultra-high purity as a fuel for cars.
-This uses a special membrane.
-Two demonstration fuel cell vehicles have the technology, a Hyundai Nexo and Toyota Mirai.

-In 2020, Saudi Arabia shipped 40 metric tons of liquid "blue ammonia" to Japan for use as a fuel.
+Ammonia production currently creates 1.8% of global CO_{2} emissions.
+'Green ammonia' is ammonia produced by using green hydrogen (hydrogen produced by electrolysis with electricity from renewable energy), whereas 'blue ammonia' is ammonia produced using blue hydrogen (hydrogen produced by steam methane reforming) where the carbon dioxide has been captured and stored.
+In a world first in 2020, Saudi Arabia shipped 40 metric tons of liquid 'blue ammonia' to Japan for use as a fuel.
 It was produced as a by-product by petrochemical industries, and can be burned without giving off greenhouse gases.
 Its energy density by volume is nearly double that of liquid hydrogen.
 If the process of creating it can be scaled up via purely renewable resources, producing green ammonia, it could make a major difference in avoiding climate change.
-The company ACWA Power and the city of Neom have announced the construction of a green hydrogen and ammonia plant in 2020.